 Read § 86.
 It is not an easy read.
 Section 86 is among the Code provisions that require inclusion of certain items in gross income.
-Section
+Section 86 limits the amount of social security benefits that a taxpayer must include in gross income.
+Taxpayer excludes the remainder.

 Exclusion by discretion: On occasion, the IRS may choose not to require taxpayers to include some benefit in their gross income.
 You may surmise the reasons why the IRS might take such a position.
-Examples of such discretionary exclusions include frequent flyer miles "earned" for business or official travel, see Announcement 2002-18 (so long as not converted to cash) and identity protection services provided to data breach victims, see Announcement 2015-35.
+Examples of such discretionary exclusions include frequent flyer miles "earned" for business or official travel, see Announcement 2002-18 (so long as not converted to cash) and identity services protection provided to data breach victims, see Announcement 2015-35.